moyen-ahmed/Deep-learning/note/differcen list and nump.md

 ## 🟦 2. **Stored in Contiguous Memory (C-style)**

 * NumPy stores data in a **contiguous block of memory**.
+*Contiguous memory is a block of memory where data is stored in sequentially adjacent addresses, forming a single, unbroken region
 * This is similar to arrays in **C**.
 * Because the location of each element is predictable, no pointers are needed.